irahulsm2405/Kafka_Avro_SpringBoot_Full_Project/README.md

 - Download the kafka folder normally and place in C drive.
 - Navigate to C:\kafka\bin for MAC or C:\kafka\bin\windows for Windows
 - Generate uuid: kafka-storage.bat random-uuid
-- Format all servers directory: kafka-storage.bat format -t {uuid} -c {server config file path}.
-			    eg: kafka-storage.bat format -t WlnVNqhpRXKzZDstLy-BHA -c C:\kafka\config\kraft\server-1.properties
+- Format all servers directory: kafka-storage.bat format -t {uuid} -c {server config file path}. eg: kafka-storage.bat format -t WlnVNqhpRXKzZDstLy-BHA -c C:\kafka\config\kraft\server-1.properties
 - Do same for all server files.
-Once all directories are formatted we can servers.
+Once all directories are formatted we can start servers.
-- Start the servers: kafka-server-start.bat C:\kafka\config\kraft\server-1.properties
+- Start the servers: kafka-server-start.bat C:\kafka\config\kraft\server-1.properties.
+Changes the properties file for other 2 two servers the same way
 - Start all 3 server is separate terminals.
-Once the first server starts others need to be started within 20 seconds as server-1 will try to connect to server-2 and server-3 as per          configs, if taken more time then server-1 willtomeout and shutdown.
+Once the first server starts others need to be started within 20 seconds as server-1 will try to connect to server-2 and server-3 as per configs, if taken more time then server-1 will timeout and shutdown.
 (Note: servers need to be up before running our java app else it will timeout and shutdown)

 2. Spring boot project:
 - Import producer, core and 2 consumers in an ide.